A collective of dedicated members

 Director, Yukon

-Angélique has lived in Yukon since 1995.
+Angélique has lived in the Yukon since 1995.

 Pierre Jury